UofT-DSI/deep_learning_topics/slides-resources/06-commercial_applications.md

 ---
 #### **DL can do cool stuff, so what?**

-- We've seen how DL models can help fill many knowledge gaps in healthcare research
+- We've seen how ML models in general and DL models in specific can help provide information using various data modalities in healthcare research

 <br/>